MuhammadBilalAkbar/hive_database_flutter/about.md

 1. Hive, a NoSQL, lightweight, and high-performance database for Flutter, offers several advantages like Performance, Local Storage, Efficient Data Handling, Simplicity and Ease of Use, Type Safety, and No ORMs Required.
+Hive supports all platforms supported by Flutter.
 2. Main points:
     - Add notes
     - Edit notes